Advika3/Python-Applied-Projects/README.md

 * **Smart Grader:** Processes marks to calculate averages and assign letter grades.
 * **Triangle Validator:** Classifies triangles as Equilateral, Isosceles, Scalene, or Right-angled.
 * **Menu-Driven Tools:** Interface for checking Prime numbers, Palindromes, and Factorials.

+---

+## 📁 Image to PDF Conversions

+A simple Python script that converts multiple images into a single PDF document.
+This project was created while learning Python basics and practicing file handling and image processing.
+It supports common image formats,`.jpg`, `.jpeg`, `.png`.
+Images are added to the PDF in alphabetical order

+### Technologies Used

+* Python
+* Pillow (Python Imaging Library)
+* OS module for file handling